 Unlike other standards, UV STANDARD 801 considers how the textile stretches when worn, the dampness of the material (for example, caused by swimming or sweating) and the unavoidable aging of textile products due to wear, weather and washing.
 Measurements of UV protection that assess goods only in their new condition are less meaningful.

-To determine a reliable Ultra Violet Protection Factor (UPF), every factor that plays a role in the use of textiles must be considered.
-UV STANDARD 801 uses the most stringent criteria based on a simulation of the most realistic conditions possible.
-It includes:
+To determine a reliable Ultraviolet Protection Factor (UPF), every factor playing a role in the use of textiles must be considered.

-- A worst-case scenario (maximum UV ray intensity based on the solar spectrum used by Australian/New Zealand standards and the most sensitive skin type)
+- A worst-case scenario (maximum UV ray intensity based on the Australian/New Zealand solar spectrum and the most sensitive skin type)

-- Validated measurement procedures for simulating typical usage conditions (soaked clothing, weatherd sunshade material, stretched material, aged textiles based on rubbing and wash cycles)
+- Validated measurement procedures for simulating typical usage conditions (soaked clothing, weathered sunshade material, stretched material, aged textiles based on rubbing and wash cycles)

 The determined UPF is used as a multiplier for the natural protection time, based on skin type, and indicates how long the textile lets you stay out in the sun while effectively protecting your skin from damage.
 The following UPF can be achieved in accordance with the UV STANDARD 801 and marked on the label: e.g. 10, 15, 20, 30, 40, 60, 80.